Rain Sensor Windshield Replacement - What You Need to Know

-This page explains how windshield rain sensors work and what you need to know about them if your glass is damaged and your windshield needs to be replaced.
+This page explains how windshield rain sensors work and what you need to know about them if your glass is damaged and you need an auto glass replacement.

 We can replace your windshield whether it has a rain sensor on it or not.
-Give us a call today at 480.907.3982 for your free quote!
+Give Pinnacle Auto Glass a call today at 480.907.3982 for your free quote!

 What Do Rain Sensors Do?